-Within the My Disney Experience, you can select solid colour Magic Bands free of charge, or opt to upgrade your magic bands for a small fee.
-You bands will have your name printed on the back and linked to each persons My Disney Experience account settings.
+Disney’s Magic Bands can be purchased through the My Disney Experience.
+Magic Bands are no longer free of charge but they are still highly encouraged by all that use them.
+Your bands will have your name printed on the back and linked to each person’s My Disney Experience account settings.

 If you are living outside of the USA, you will pick up your Magic Bands when you check into your Disney resort.
 Only American guests have the option of having their Magic Bands mailed to their house.